MortaTalackaite/Kursinis-darbas/REPORT.md

 ### What is Virtual Pet Game?

 The **Virtual Pet Game** is a console-based simulation in which players adopt and care for digital pets with unique personalities and needs.
-Each pet has parameters like hunger and boredom, and players must manage these through interactions such as feeding, playing, and giving toys.
-The application is written in Python and demonstrates key Object-Oriented Programming (OOP) concepts and design patterns to create a modular and extensible codebase.
+Each pet has its own needs  (hunger and boredom).
+Players must manage pet's needs through interactions such as feeding, playing, and giving toys.
+The application is written in Python and demonstrates key Object-Oriented Programming (OOP) concepts and design patterns to create a modular and extensible code.

 ### How to run the game?
 1. Ensure Python 3 is installed.